bigdatagenomics/adam/docs/cli/actions.rst

 options <#default-args>`__ that this command supports is ``-print_metrics``.

-reads2coverage
+coverage
 ~~~~~~~~~~~~~~

-The ``reads2coverage`` command computes per-locus coverage from reads
+The ``coverage`` command computes per-locus coverage from reads
 and saves the coverage counts as features.
 Takes two required arguments:

 1. ``INPUT``: The input path.
-A file containing reads in any of the
+A file containing alignments in any of the
-   supported ADAM read input formats.
+   supported ADAM alignment input formats.
 2. ``OUTPUT``: The path to save the coverage counts to.
 Saves in any of
    the ADAM supported feature file formats.

 In addition to the `default options <#default-args>`__,
-``reads2coverage`` takes the following options:
+``coverage`` takes the following options:

 -  ``-collapse``: If two (or more) neighboring sites have the same
    coverage, we collapse them down into a single genomic feature.